 1. Before you start, cut the plant back by half

 No matter how many roots you save, the tender new growth is going to wilt, turn black and die.
 Cutting it back also makes digging around the base easier.2.
 Select a site

 You want to be prepared and have the new site ready, in case you’re too tired to do so once you have the plant out of the ground – just kidding.
-Remember dig wide, not deep when planting.4.
-Dig a 6-8 inch wide trench around the perimeter of the plant
+Remember to dig wide, not deep when planting.4.
+Dig a trench around the perimeter of the plant

 After digging down to a depth of 8 to 12 inches, undercut the root ball.
 If it’s been in the ground for more than a couple of years you may come across several large roots.
 These can be cut with a spade or pruners.
 If it’s a large plant you may need to rock it back and forth to locate the roots and use a saw or ax to cut through the roots.6.
 Lift the rootball

 Knock excess soil off the root ball – this will make it easier and lighter to lift out of the ground.
 An extra pair of hands helps when moving a large plant, but it’s surprising how much can be achieved using planks of wood as levers to lift the rootball out of the hole.7.
 Divide the crown